sst/guide/_chapters/create-a-login-page.md

 5. We also link up our submit button with our state by using a validate function called `validateForm`.
 This simply checks if our fields are non-empty, but can easily do something more complicated.

 6. Finally, we trigger our callback `handleSubmit` when the form is submitted.
-For now we are simply suppressing the browsers default behavior on submit but we'll do more here later.
+For now we are simply suppressing the browser's default behavior on submit but we'll do more here later.

 <img class="code-marker" src="/assets/s.png" />Let's add a couple of styles to this in the file `src/containers/Login.css`.